France, Switzerland, Paris again, Netherlands and Germany in 3 Weeks! 2013.Only 2 years after my dream visit to Switzerland

 We booked a flight to Amsterdam but had to stay in Paris for the first weekend!
 So from Amsterdam we took a connecting flight to Paris, and a train to Paul Marais!

 Getting into the train, Hannes dared to speak English for we knew that they would not understand Afrikaans!
 "Is this train going to Paul Marias?"A middle aged French "gentleman" harshly made sure that we would never try and speak English in France again... well not in a train anyway.
 Luckily a much more "gentle" old man heading for the same destination winked and directed our eyes to the top of the door.
-Each destination had a little flashing light as the train approached the next one.
+Each destination had a little flashing light as the train approached the next stop.

 At Paul Marias station we were still standing next to our luggage hanging onto the upright rail in the middle of the doorway.
 Getting out with all the luggage we kind of blocked the path and had to move very fast.
 We both knew that we had no clue if we should turn left or right for people were going both ways.
 The real gentleman came to the rescue again and nobbed our way.
 We instinctively followed him and automatically associated the word "Sortie" with the expression "sort yourself out"...
 We were packed!
 Each with maximum weight.
 He had to carry both big cases, 25kg each and I handled the little ones.
-I quietly thanked God form giving me such an awesome husband, and being so strong, definitely a big bonus!
+I quietly thanked God for giving me such an awesome husband, and being so strong, definitely a big bonus!

 Reaching the top of the so many stairs, we found ourselves in the middle of a walkway, in the middle of the city of Paris, in the dark!
 After spotting a big map at the end of the stairs we had a quick nervous misunderstanding, not giving a damn how loud we were talking.
 Hannes wanted to know where north is on the map according to our map.
 While still tossing and turning the map all over the place we were interrupted.
 What a relief!
 A young Afrikaans lady, living in France, heard us and asked if she could help!
 We had to go right and then turn left into the third narrow road.
 Not far from where we were.